-If you’ve learnt Reiki with me, or received a treatment, you could have asked this question or thought to ask it.
-If you fall asleep during your treatment it’s normal to wonder if the session was as effective and as beneficial whilst you slept, benefits such as:
+If you fall asleep during your Reiki treatment it’s normal to wonder if the session was effective and if you received these benefits :

 - increased energy levels